MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 ### Create the concatenated value for the HoloLens app link

 To create the HoloLens app link, you need to concatenate the URL api from the QR code generator with the full deep link (PC app link).
 The characteristics of the URL api are important.
-For example, here's a URL api provides accurate scanning:
+For example, here's a URL api that's good for scanning:

 https://api.qrserver.com/v1/create-qr-code/?qzone=4&size=1000x1000&bgcolor=666666&&data=